Mission and Strategic Plan

 III.
 Organizational Values

 In carrying out all of its activities, the Society for Neursocience is committed to the following:

 - Identifying and serving the evolving needs of SfN members as well as the field of neuroscience.

 - Actively promoting the idea that progress in understanding the nervous system depends on the honest pursuit of scientific research and the truthful representation of findings.

-- Continuing to promote greater diversity of representation of women, minorities, and scientists across the career spectrum, along with geographic and specialty balance, in SfN's meetings, conferences, committees, and governance processes.
+- Continuing to promote greater representation of women, minorities, and scientists across the career spectrum, along with geographic and specialty balance, in SfN's meetings, conferences, committees, and governance processes.